bloshchytska/ScandiToKnow/README.md

 Compare and Identify similar images taken with the camera and show the Scandi-Story at the End, that belong to the image

 ### Used Methods
-1. Image Hashing, ImagePHash
+* Image Hashing, ImagePHash
-2. Hamming and Cartesian Distance
+* Hamming and Cartesian Distance

 ### Flow

 1. Make a photo of the one of scandinavian illustrations
 2. Find a similar image from the existing in the app db
-3. Display the result in the form of the found image and the text belonging to it
+3. Display the result in the form of the found image and the relevant text

 ## Authors